Stable Matching as Transport: a Welfarist Perspective on Market Design: Stability and inequality

-\end{definition} In words, for a large fraction of the whole population, the utility resulting from a~$\varepsilon$-egalitarian matching almost satisfies the egalitarian lower bound.
-For~$\varepsilon=0$, we will refer to~$\varepsilon$-egalitarian matchings as \textbf{egalitarian}.
+In other words, for a large fraction of the population, the utility resulting from an~$\varepsilon$-egalitarian matching almost satisfies the egalitarian lower bound.
+For~$\varepsilon=0$, we will refer to~$0$-egalitarian matchings simply as \textbf{egalitarian}.